 I took one walking pole with me on the central route, which I found helpful for balance and rhythm.
 However, the first thing I did when I got home was to buy another one to match.
 I used two poles when I went back to do the remaining 5 stages of the Camino and the difference is remarkable.

-Click to see these other hiking pole options on Amazon:
+Click to see these other options on Amazon;

 You’ll need some rubber pole tip protectors for walking on tarmac otherwise the tapping sound will drive you crazy.
 The ones I’ve got have a flared tip, which was actually quite annoying although they’ve worn into a slight curve now and are already easier to deal with.
 Next time, I think I’ll try the rounded ones that are designed for Nordic walking.